Code to be executed if condition1 is True

 print("F")

-In this example, the program checks the grade against multiple conditions and prints the corresponding letter grade based on the first condition that is True
+In this example, the program checks the grade against multiple conditions and prints the corresponding letter grade based on the first condition that is True.

-statement is useful when you have multiple conditions to check, and you want to handle each case differently.
+The elif statement is useful when you have multiple conditions to check, and you want to handle each case differently.
 It provides a more organized and readable way to structure your code for decision-making.